 So, what’s happening?
-It’s tough to say for sure, but after the wild Guelph real estate ride of 2017, we’ve moved to a more rational and sustainable market, which is healthier for both buyers and sellers.
-And let’s not forget that The Bank of Canada has also increased interest rates 5 times since the summer of 2017 and tightened up mortgage rules.
+After the wild Guelph real estate ride of 2017, we’ve moved to a more rational and sustainable market,.
+This is healthier for both buyers and sellers.
+Also, the Bank of Canada has also increased interest rates 5 times since the summer of 2017 and tightened up mortgage rules.

-But we’ve taken a brief breather: On December 5 th , the Bank of Canada left its interest rate unchanged at 1.75%, indicating the timing and number of future hikes will depend on a variety of factors including the job market, inflation and oil prices.
+But we’ve taken a brief breather: On December 5th , the Bank of Canada left its interest rate unchanged at 1.75%.
+This indicates the number of future hikes will depend on a variety of factors including the job market, inflation and more.